 EDWARD (The Elder) 899 – 924

 Succeeded his father Alfred the Great.
-Retook southeast England and the Midlands from the Danes.
-Following the the death of his sister Aethelflaed of Mercia, Edward unites the kingdoms of Wessex and Mercia.
-In 923, the Anglo-Saxon Chroniclesrecord that the Scottish King Constantine II recognises Edward as "father and lord".
-The following year, Edward is killed in a battle against the Welsh near Chester.
-His body is returned to Winchester for burial.
+Edward retook southeast England and the Midlands from the Danes.
+Following the death of his sister Aethelflaed of Mercia, Edward united the kingdoms of Wessex and Mercia.
+In 923, the Anglo-Saxon Chronicles recorded that the Scottish King Constantine II recognised Edward as “father and lord”.
+The following year, Edward was killed in a battle against the Welsh near Chester.
+His body was returned to Winchester for burial.

 ATHELSTAN 924 – 939